zonemaster/zonemaster/docs/public/development/cli.md

 ### Generate man page

-To generate and view a development version of the a man page:
+To generate and view a development version of the man page:

 ```sh
 perldoc -oman script/zonemaster-cli